payalchandak/gpt/README.md

 # An interface to query OpenAI's GPT model

 Need a YAML file called `gpt.yaml` with the `openai` information filled in.
-This file is not committed to protect API keys.
+This file is not provided to protect API keys.

 ```YAML
 gpt: